HumanSignal/label-studio/docs/source/guide/webhook_reference.md

 ```

 ## Annotation Deleted
 Sent when an annotation is deleted.
+See how to [set up a webhook for this event](webhooks.html)

 ### Webhook payload details